backupbrew/switchbrew/Applet Manager services.md

 No input, returns an output 0x10-byte struct.

 This gets the ApplicationLaunchRequestInfo from state.
+The output struct is "nn::applet::ApplicationLaunchRequestInfo".

 ##### SetUsers